 Study with Us

-The Department of Oncology has an established, world-leading graduate training programme.
-As part of this, science graduates and clinical research fellows may enrol in one of our taught MSc courses, or apply to undertake research leading to an MSc by Research or to a Doctor of Philosophy (DPhil/PhD) through one of our two DPhil courses.
-These courses are a critical element in our drive to revolutionise radiation oncology and cancer research in the UK, to make advances in radiation biology, and to translate these into improved clinical outcomes for cancer patients.
+The Department offers an established, world-leading, graduate training programme.
+Our degree courses are a critical element in our drive to revolutionise training in radiation oncology and cancer research in the UK.
+We are striving to make advances in radiation biology and to translate these into improved clinical outcomes for cancer patients.

-New for 2020: Part-time online MSc in Precision Cancer Medicine
+- MSc in Precision Cancer Medicine (Part-time and online)